anegg0/quicklook-generator/README.md

 ### Project description

-Quicklook Generator helps you populate a markdown file with `quicklooks` tags while attending a call or arguing over Slack.
+Quicklook Generator is a CLI utility that helps you populate a markdown file with `quicklook` tags, while attending a call or arguing over Slack.

 ### Who this project is for

-This project is intended EXCLUSIVELY for OCL TW; otherwise, you'd be hard-pressed to find any benefit in this utility.
+This project is intended for OCL TWs; otherwise, you'd be hard-pressed to find any value in this thing (and it doesn't have much, anyway).
-Also, if you are a malicious actor, be aware that this utility has been thoroughly edited to give you access to some OSS code.
+Also, if you are a malicious actor, be aware that this utility will give you access to some OSS code on github, so have fun accomplishing nothing!

 ### Prerequisites

-Before using {Project Name}, ensure you have:
+Before using Quicklook Generator, ensure you have:
 * MacOS 12+
-* Being used to `CLI`
+* Some familiarity with `CLI`
-* Being so darn lazy you can't even copy-paste those poor `quicklooks` without feeling triggered

 ### Install

 ``` sh
 bash <(wget -qO- https://github.com/anegg0/quicklook-generator/blob/main/install-script-quicklook-generator.sh)
 ```
+Or, if you don't want to see what the install script is going to do to your system, feel free to pick a binary in the releases.
+Add it to your $PATH, and it'll work on your machine, too.

 ### Usage